Washington Earns a C on State Report Card, Ranks 20th in Nation

 An Education Week State Highlight Report

-Diving into the findings for the three graded indices, Washington earns a B-minus in the Chance-for-Success category and ranks 21st.
+Diving into the findings for the three graded indices, Washington earns a B-minus in the Chance-for-Success category and ranks 23rd.
 The average state earns a C-plus.
-In School Finance, Washington receives a C and ranks 24th.
+In School Finance, Washington receives a C-minus and ranks 27th.
 For the K-12 Achievement Index, last updated in the 2016 report, it finishes 13th with a grade of C. The average state earns grades of C and C-minus in School Finance and K-12 Achievement, respectively.
+More details on results in these categories are reported below.

 The school finance analysis examines two critical aspects of school spending.
 Of the eight indicators in this category, four assess school spending patterns, while the remaining metrics gauge equity in the distribution of funding across the districts within each state.

-Across the spending indicators, Washington finishes with an F compared with a national average of D-minus.
-Washington ranks 31st in the nation in this area.
+Across the spending indicators, Washington finishes with a letter grade of F compared with a national average of D. Washington ranks 31st in the nation in this area.

-On the equity measures, Washington receives a B-plus, which places it ninth in the national rankings.
+On the equity measures, Washington’s grade is a B-plus, which places it tenth in the national rankings.
 The nation as a whole earns a B.